aws-amplify/amplify-backend/.changeset/shaggy-olives-melt.md

 '@aws-amplify/model-generator': patch
 ---

-respect --statement-typename-introspection and --statement-typename-introspection when generating types
+respect maxDepth and typenameIntrospection when generating types